JasonDai1219/Project-Analysis/README.md

 1. In our analysis, we tried to explore whether the missingness of the *rating* column depends on *the number of steps*.

     - Null hypothesis:
-        - The observed difference of means among recipes that have ratings and recipes that do not have ratings is because of random chance.
+        - The observed difference of distributions among recipes that have ratings and recipes that do not have ratings is because of random chance.

     - Alternative hypothesis:
         - The observed difference is not due to random chance of those two groups.